pushex-project/pushex/guides/usage/custom_plugs.md

 end

 config :push_ex, PushExWeb.Router,
-  additional_setup: additional_setup
+  additional_setup: additional_setup,
+  config_path: __ENV__.file
 ```

 You can see that the additional setup uses a quoted block in order to include the custom code.
 This code will then be injected into the PushExWeb.Router at compile time.

 Due to this needing to happen at compile time, you must use a quoted block and not a module in your application's lib.
 Your app is compiled after all dependencies, but PushEx dependency would need access to a module in your app.
 This would cause an incorrect ordering and you would encounter a module not defined error.
 This also means that you would not be able to `use MyApp.CustomPlug` because `MyApp` isn't available during PushEx compilation.
+However, you are capable of writing controllers in your application similar to how `examples/test_frontend_socket` does with `Controller.Status`.

+You must path `config_path` for the additional plug setup to be compiled.
+This is due to needing to utilize `@external_resource` on your config file to cause PushEx to recompile on config.exs changes.